drdeana/Resequencing-3.0/README.md

 __Annotated GFF__

-An annotated GFF will have the same format as the default gff, but with extra info fields.
+An annotated GFF will have the same format as the default GFF, but with extra info fields.
 These optional fields are:
 * ?
 * ?
 * ?